MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 Refer to [Create a container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container), showing you how to create an storage containe in the Azure portal.

 ### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/8-create-storage.tf) is an example template that deploys an deploys an Azure storage account, enables service endpoint for Azure Storage on the Virtual Network and subnet and adds a network rule for a virtual network and subnet At the moment, the provider is having a bug creating an storage container into the storage account, so use any other deployment mechanism to take care of that.
+Refer to the following materials to learn more about the commands used:

 - [Create an Azure Storage account](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html) using **azurerm_storage_account**
 - [Create a container within an Azure Storage account](https://www.terraform.io/docs/providers/azurerm/r/storage_container.html) using **azurerm_storage_container**